top of page

 EXPERTISE

-Prior to joining Iris Legal, Sebastian worked at leading boutique litigation firms in Vancouver.
+Prior to joining Iris Legal, he worked at leading boutique litigation firms in Vancouver in the areas of public law, constitutional law, Indigenous law, civil litigation, and criminal defence.
 He also clerked at the Ontario Superior Court of Justice and the Nova Scotia Court of Appeal.

 He is a member of the Law Society of BC and the Law Society of Yukon.